Is there anything we can do before leaving home to reduce the risk of bringing COVID-19 to campus?

 Will students who are ill be able to recuperate in an infirmary?
 If not, what’s the plan for them?

 Students who test positive for COVID-19 will be moved to isolation housing, where they will have regular check-ins by health professionals and will be provided with food and other necessities until they recover.
-We are also developing policies to allow students who want to recover at their home off campus to do so, in accordance with PA Department of Health guidelines.
+Students are allowed to recover at their home off campus, though ACHA and the Pennsylvania Department of Health discourages this to limit the spread of COVID-19.

 How is the College handling contact tracing?